 The SSH server requires you to register SSH users.
 Users that are not registered cannot access the SSH server.
 Ensure first that you have defined the user in the Authorized User Database of your device.
 To add a new user, use the command:

-awplus(config)#username <username> privilege <1-15> password <password>

-• To register a user with the SSH server, use the command:

 '''

-awplus(config)#ssh server allow-users <username-pattern> [<hostnamepattern>]
+awplus(config)# username USERNAME (privilege 1-15) password

+PASSWORD

 '''

+To register a user with the SSH server, use the command:

+'''

+awplus(config)# ssh server allow-users <username-pattern>

+[<hostname-pattern>]

+'''

 Registered entries can contain just the username, or the username with some host details, such as an IP address range.
 Additionally you can specify a range of users or hostname details by using an asterisk to match any string of characters.

-To allow any user from the IP range 192.168.1.1 to 192.168.1.255, use the command:
+For example, to allow any user from the IP range 192.168.1.1 to 192.168.1.255, use the command:

+'''

-awplus(config)#ssh server allow-users 192.168.1.
+awplus(config)# ssh server allow-users 192.168.1.

+'''